 0%.
 This Fund does not commit on a minimum share of investments in transitional and enabling activities.

-What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?
+What is the minimum share of sustainable investments with an environmental objective that investments with an limitations on emissions and switching to renewable power or lowcarbon fuels by the end of